List of Saki characters: Usuzan High School

-A 1st year who plays the Vice-Captain position.
+A first year who plays the Vice-Captain position.
 She has long dark hair, but is notably shorter and has the biggest breasts compared to the other Usuzan girls.
 She is one of Usuzan's players who plays at a national-level.
 She has an unreserved nature and does what she wants therefore she does not mind wearing idol clothes or becoming the next idol.
 When she was in middle school, she was a loner and was being bullied without her knowing by her classmates but was helped by the remaining Usuzan team members to come out of her shell.
 She joined Usuzan because of them and was groomed by the Usuzan girls to become one of the next mahjong idols.
 Coming from a Christian school, her ability shows this and activates only one time per day.
-When she uses her left hand to pick up tiles, a Jehovah symbol will appear.
-She'll quote a bible verse and her hand will be completed with shining tsumo- her tsumo having a heavy payout hand with a mangan as the minimum points that she can score.
+When she uses her left hand to pick up tiles, a Jehovah symbol will appear. she will quote a bible verse and her hand will be completed with shining tsumo- her tsumo having a heavy payout hand with a mangan as the minimum points that she can score.
 Aside from her ability, she is a naturally great mahjong player and is always seen to be on tenpai for expensive-scoring hands, even managing a kokushi tenpai against Megan.